sicoscorpion/energyDashboard/README.md

   - Run using /etc/init.d/dahboard start/stop/restart (File: dashboard.bash)
     copy dashboard.bash to /etc/init.d
-    Note: the paths, environment and port are alerady set in the file.
-Make sure they agree with the paths on the host      server.
+    Note: the paths, environment and port are already set in the file. (change according to server config)

   - Nginx example configuration (File: nginx.conf)<br/>
     Note: The NodeJS server is currently serving everything including static files.
-If you decide to use Nginx to serv     the static file comment the following in serv.js: <br/>
+If you decide to use Nginx to serv      the static files comment the following in serv.js: <br/>
       - app.use(express.static(__dirname + '/static-dev')); <br/>
       - app.use(express.static(__dirname + '/static'));<br/>
-    The env variable will need to be shared with the Nginx configuration to properly serv the appropriate files (see          enviromment definitions for more information) <br/>
+    The env variable will need to be shared with the Nginx configuration to properly serv the appropriate set of static     files (see enviromment definitions for more information) <br/>

   - Upstart example configuration (File: dashboard). upstart can be used to:
     - Run NodeJS as a deamon<br/>